| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • Take colostrum (original thick yellow milk) — it improves immunity.

-• Newborns can be child with black/dark green stool (meconium) first of all – it is normal.
+• Newborns may have black/dark green stool (meconium) first of all – it is normal.

 • Wet diapers generally increase from day 5 onwards.

-• A majority of babies gain birth weight within a period of day 10.
+• A majority of babies gain birth weight from day 10.

 Treat your newborn with care, keep them warm and act as fast as possible to the baby.
 The attachment affects the early bonding that provides your baby with the feeling of security and love.